icehouse-ventures/laravel-chartjs/README.md

 # Advanced Chartjs options

 The basic options() method allows you to add simple key-value pair based options.
-Using the optionsRaw() method it's possible to add more complex nested Chartjs options in raw json format and call the options for plugins:
+Using the optionsRaw() method it's possible to add more complex nested Chartjs options in raw json format and to used nested calls to the options for plugins:

-Passing string format like a json
+Passing string format raw options to the chart like a json:
 ```php
 $chart->optionsRaw("{
         scales: {